 He then began to paint pulp covers for Dime Mystery, Clues, Frontier Stories, Action Stories, Western Trails, All Star Adventure, Complete Western Book, Spicy Western, Terror Tales, and Horror Stories.

-Most of his pulp covers are unsigned, but he is occasionally given printed credit for his cover paintings on the magazine contents page.
+Most of his pulp covers are unsigned, but he was occasionally given printed credit for his cover paintings on the magazine contents page.

 From 1935 to 1938 Palmer worked on several murals in Connecticut for the WPA Federal Arts Project.

-By 1943, Palmer was again receiving regular portrait commissions from prominent citizens of Stamford, CT.
-At that same time he also began to teach private art classes at his picturesque studio.
+By 1940, Palmer was again receiving regular portrait commissions from prominent citizens of Stamford, CT.
+At that same time he also began to teach private art classes in his picturesque studio, which was an old school house.

 His painting "Father Contos" won the portrait prize at the 1950 Annual Exhibition of the Hudson Valley Art Association.